Drakodin/material-ui-dropdown/README.md

 Dropdown component built in the Material-UI style from existing components in core/lab/icons

 ## How to install
-1. `git clone <repo-link>` and move the repository (minus the .git and etc.) into the project folder
+1. `git clone <repo-link>` and move the repository's subfolders (minus the .git and etc.) into the project folder
 2. Whenever I figure out (or someone else figures out) how to make an npm module from my source code.

 ## How to use